gitnew-sys/AD_prediction/README.md

 # AD_prediction
-Implementation of Gaussian shape descriptors + SVM
+Implementation of Gaussian shape descriptors + SVM.

 Evaluation of accuracy, sensitivity, specificity and AUC.